 Health Savings Account (HSA) and High Deductible Health Plan (HDHP)

 Health Savings Accounts (HSA) are tax advantaged savings accounts designed to complement a High Deductible Health Plan (HDHP).
 An HDHP requires you to retain a substantial portion of the cost for your healthcare and pay sizable upfront deductibles for most health expense before your coverage kicks in.

 It is beyond the scope of this blog to go into all the requirements for a plan to be consider a HDHP.
-However, it must meet certain limits like a minimum deductible of $2700 for 2018 with a maximum out of pocket amount of $13,300 for a family.
+However, it must meet certain limits like a minimum deductible of $2700 for 2019 with a maximum out of pocket amount of $13,500 for a family ($1,350, $6,750 for an individual).
 There are also certain rules regarding items such as prescription coverage, emergency room and office visits.
 Please check with your health care provider or benefits administrator to confirm if you plan qualifies as HDHP.